Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details

 "There is hope in honest error; none in the icy perfections of the mere stylist."

-The Willow Tea Rooms at Sauchiehall St, Glasgow, was recently restored to its original 1903 glory as the only surviving tea room designed in its entirety by Charles Rennie Mackintosh and his wife Margaret MacDonald, who chose and designed everything - including the exteriors, interiors, the arrangement of internal spaces, the furniture, cutlery, and even the waitresses' uniforms!
+One of the most prominent of artists known for a style now known as Symbolism, Arts and Crafts, Art Nouveau, and Glasgow Style, first popularized in the period between 1890 and 1910, is Charles Rennie Mackintosh.
+You can travel back in time for a immersive glimpse of this style at The Willow Tea Rooms at Sauchiehall St, Glasgow, which was recently restored to its original 1903 glory as the only surviving tea room designed in its entirety by the Mackintosh and his wife, artist Margaret Macdonald Mackintosh, who chose and designed everything - including the exteriors, interiors, the arrangement of internal spaces, the furniture, cutlery, and even the waitresses' uniforms!
 These tea rooms have a ladies’ room at the front in white, silver and rose; a darker paneled more masculine room at the back lined with oak and grey canvas; and a top-lit gallery held up by great timber posts.
 Compared with the dark Victorian pubs and dining rooms of the time, it was seen as a futuristic wonder.
-His evocative designs have been used by art directors to create a special mood and have been used in a number of famous films and TV shows, including Blade Runner, Doctor Who and Inception.
+Charles Rennie Mackintosh's evocative designs have been used by art directors to create a special mood and have been used in a number of famous films and TV shows, including Blade Runner, Doctor Who and more recently, Inception. 🎨 🌹

 Born June 7, 1868 in Glasgow, Charles Rennie Mackintosh was a Scottish architect, designer, water colourist and artist.
 His work, alongside that of his wife Margaret Macdonald, was influential on European design design movements such as Art Nouveau and Secessionism.